jorge2412/DataLake2/Mobile Development/Cordova (Draft)/Session 2 - Hands On/Cordova HOL.md

 1. Save your changes to **index.html**.

-1. In Solution Explorer, find the **platformOverrides.js** file in the **www/scripts** folder and double-click it to open it for editing.
-Note that this file is empty except for some code comments.

 1. In Solution Explorer, double-click the **platformOverrides.js** file in the **merges/android/scripts** folder to open it for editing.

-1. Add the following line of code to the self-executing function body to locate the element whose ID is "ex2Platform" and replace its contents with the word "Android:"
+1. Add the following line of code to the end of the self-executing function body to locate the element whose ID is "ex2Platform" and replace its contents with the word "Android:"

 	```JavaScript
 	$("#ex2Platform").html("Android");